On this page we'll be discussing the grammar of Iemy. If you have

 "bore" is a three-way pun.
 "It bores me to bore holes all day"

-at a party is "teerj", but when you want to bore a hole the verb you
+a party is "teerj", but when you want to bore a hole the verb you need is

-need is "vlou".
-Similarly, in English you could say, "Don't
+"vlou".
+Similarly, in English you could say, "Don't invite Joe to

-invite Joe to the party, once he starts talking he just rolls over everybody.
-He really is a
+the party, once he starts talking he just rolls over everybody.
+He

-think of it, I have no idea how to say "tidal bore" in Iemy.
+channel".
+(Come to think of it, I have no idea how to say "tidal

+bore" in Iemy.
 Perhaps you can't.
-It's interesting to note that the only
+It's interesting to note

-languages with a simple expression meaning "tidal bore" must be
+that the only languages with a simple expression meaning "tidal bore" must

 languages whose speakers live on a planet which has a moon.)